ktor-vi/ws_dotfiles-shellscripts/README.md

 ## What is a dotfile and how to use them ?

-Dotfiles, typically .bashrc are used to store configuration files about your IDE, Text editor, Terminal, etc
+Dotfiles, typically the .bashrc are used to store configuration files about your IDE, Text editor, Terminal, etc

 The problem is migrating these configs around several machines can be annoying and time-consuming, so i will show how to save them and retrieve them from *the internet*.